-IGCSE Biology is known as a challenging subject.
+IGCSE Biology is a fairly challenging subject.
 The amount of information students need to master can feel like a struggle.
-In fact, some students even ask themselves if it is possible to learn it all in the limited time available.
+Many students wonder how to study for Biology IGCSE in the limited time available to get a good grade.
+Luckily, it is more than possible.
+However, you need to revise the subject thoroughly and carefully.

-Although of course, you need to revise the subject thoroughly and carefully.
 In this post, we’ll walk you through key approaches to revising IGCSE Biology and share some tactics and strategies to help you ace your exam.

 Is IGCSE Biology a Difficult Subject?